msompel/c-circular-buffer/README.md

 # Circular FiFo Buffer

-A simple Circular FiFo Buffer for embedded systems.
+A simple Circular FiFo Buffer in C for embedded systems.

 ## Comands